 The Internal Revenue Service defines substantial gainful activity as performing significant duties over a reasonable time period while working for pay or profit.

-What Is the Threshold for Substantial Gainful Activity?
+What Is the Maximum Substantial Gainful Activity Amount?

-Working part-time means you the SSA will likely deny you disability benefits.
-For you to qualify for Social Security disability insurance (SSDI), you cannot earn more than $1,350 per month.
+Working part time means you the SSA will likely deny you benefits.
+For you to qualify for Social Security disability insurance (SSDI), you cannot earn more than $1,470 per month.
 This is the same SGA income limit you must meet order to qualify for Supplemental Security Income.
-The SSA also considers “passive income” toward your SGA threshold if it’s over the monthly income limit for 2022.
+The SSA also counts “passive income” toward your max SGA if it’s over the monthly income limit for 2023.

 The Nature of Your Disability Matters

-A person who is earning more than a certain monthly amount (net of impairment-related work expenses) is ordinarily considered to be engaging in SGA.
-The amount of monthly earnings considered as SGA depends on the nature of a person’s disability.
-For example, the Social Security Act specifies a higher SGA amount for blind applicants.
-In 2022, blind applicants can earn up to $2,260 per month and still qualify for disability benefits.
+A person who earns more than a certain monthly amount (net of impairment-related work expenses) is usually considered to be engaging in SGA.
+The amount of monthly earnings considered as substantial gainful activity depends on what type of condition(s) you have.
+For example, the Social Security Act lists a higher SGA amount for blind people who apply for benefits.
+In 2023, blind people can earn up to $2,460 per month and still qualify for disability benefits.
 SGA for the blind does not apply to Supplemental Security Income (SSI) benefits.
-However, the SGA limit for non-blind claimants applies to SSDI and SSI disability benefits.
+However, the SGA limit for non-blind claimants applies to SSDI and SSI benefits.

-Both substantial gainful activity amounts generally change year over year with changes in the national average wage index.
+Both substantial gainful activity amounts change every year along with updates in the national average wage index.

 SSI versus SSDI